|

 A

-bed storage.
-The article is less about sand bed storage that
+article is less about sand bed storage that guidelines on solar

-guidelines on solar heating systems, but still has some useful information
+heating systems, but still has some useful information on the sand

 The Daycreek Home . http://www.daycreek.com/dc/html/house_specs.htm And, a couple journal entries with some sand bed characteristics:http://www.daycreek.com/dc/html/journal020703.htm http://www.daycreek.com/dc/html/journal111002.htm